mich31/scoreplay-media-api/README.md

 - Search medias by tag

 ## Architecture
-This application has been implemented with [Go](https://go.dev/doc/install) and [Fiber](https://docs.gofiber.io/) which is a famous framework to easily build REST APIs in [Go](https://go.dev/doc/install).
+This application has been implemented with [Go](https://go.dev/doc/install) and [Fiber](https://docs.gofiber.io/) which is a famous framework for easily building REST APIs in [Go](https://go.dev/doc/install).

 It uses a [PostgreSQL](https://www.postgresql.org/) database. **PostgreSQL** is easy to use as a SQL database and handles well the logic of this application.
 Any other SQL database like [MySQL](https://www.mysql.com/) or NoSQL like [MongoDB](https://www.mongodb.com/) could have been use in this case.
 This database includes 3 tables: media (media entities), tags (tag entities), media_tags(manage many-to-many association between medias and tags).